This is possible…if you know how to do it.

 This means that our web content is not always indexed immediately.
 It’s always indexed eventually but the little GoogleBot is not stopping by every 5 minutes to check for new content.
 Thus, we’re in the perfect position to show you how this works.

 The secret to getting your web content indexed immediately is the Google Search Console.
-If you are not yet using the Google Search Console (formerly Google Webmaster Tools), there is no better time than now to setup your Google Search Console account.
+If you are not yet using the Google Search Console (formerly Google Webmaster Tools), there is no better time than now to get your account setup and then add your website to the new Google Search Console.

 - First, I will publish this post.